liferay/liferay-docs/develop/tutorials/articles/270-forms/01-form-field-types/01-creating-form-field-types.markdown

     blade create -t form-field -v 7.1 -p com.liferay.docs.formfieldtype -c Time DDMTypeTime

-This gives you a `DDMTypeTime` module with a similar structure to the one outlined above.
-The Java classes will be in the package `com.liferay.docs.formfield` under `src/main/java/` and the frontend resources (JavaScript and Soy files) are in `sr/main/resources/META-INF/resources`.
+This gives you a `DDMTypeTime` module with a similar structure to what's above.
+The Java classes are in the package `com.liferay.docs.formfield` under `src/main/java/` and the frontend resources (JavaScript and Soy files) are in `sr/main/resources/META-INF/resources`.

 A known limitation in the form-field template requires the use of camel case in the project name (`DDMTypeTime`).
-Trying to use kebab case instead (`ddm-type-time`) will generate a non-functioning module.
-This will be fixed with the release of Blade 3.3.
-Run `blade version` form the command line to see which version of Blade you're running.
+Trying to use kebab case instead (`ddm-type-time`) generates a non-functioning module.
+This is fixed with the release of Blade 3.3.
+Run `blade version` from the command line to see the version of Blade you're running.

 Using Blade CLI or Liferay Dev Studio, you get a project skeleton with much of the boilerplate filled in, so you can focus immediately on coding.